prebid/prebid-server/docs/endpoints/openrtb2/auction.md

+# Prebid Server Auction Endpoint

+This document describes the behavior of the Prebid Server auction endpoint, including:

+- Request/response formats
+- OpenRTB extensions
+- Debugging and performance tips
+- How user syncing works
+- Departures from OpenRTB

-## POST /openrtb2/auction
+## `POST /openrtb2/auction`

-This endpoint runs an auction with the given OpenRTB 2.5 BidRequest.
+This endpoint runs an auction with the given OpenRTB 2.5 bid request.

 ### Sample request